-The Blocs 2 to 6 Property is composed of one block totaling 10 claims covering an area of 534.68 hectares.
+The Blocs 2 to 6 Property is composed of one block totaling 10 EER covering an area of 534.68 hectares.
 The property Blocs 2 to 6 is located in the east, southeast of the Duval main block.
-It is whollyowned by the Corporation.
+It is wholly-owned by the Corporation.